-As a special case, N = 2 is the so called fail-safe software units with two versions in NVS, and one alternate with one acceptance test in RB.
+N = 2 is the special case of fail-safe software units with two versions in NVS, and one alternate with one acceptance test in RB.
 They can detect disagreements between the versions, or between the alternate and the acceptance test, but cannot determine a consensus in NVS, or provide a backup alternate in RB.
 Either a safe shutdown is executed, or a supplementary recovery process must be invoked in case of a disagreement.

 Both RB and NVS have evolved procedures for error recovery.
-In RB, backward recovery is achieved in a hierarchical manner through a nesting of RBs, supported by a recursive cache, or recovery cache that is part of the EE.
+In RB, backward recovery is achieved in a hierarchical manner through a {\it nesting} of RBs, supported by a {\it recursive cache}, or recovery cache that is part of the EE.
 In NVS, forward recovery is done by the use of the community error recovery algorithm that is supported by the specification of recovery points and by the decision algorithm of the EE.
-Both recovery methods have limitations: in RB, errors not detected by an acceptance test are passed along and do not trigger recovery; in NVS, recovery will fail if a majority of versions have the same erroneous state at the recovery point.
+Both recovery methods have limitations: in RB, errors that are not detected by an acceptance test are passed along and do not trigger recovery; in NVS, recovery will fail if a majority of versions have the same erroneous state at the recovery point.

 It is evident that the RB and NVS models converge if the acceptance test is done by NVS technique, i.e., when the acceptance test is specified to be one or more independent computations of the same outputs, followed by a choice of a consensus result.
-Note that the individual versions of NVS usually contain error detection and exception handling (similar to an acceptance test), and that the NVS decision algorithm takes the known failures of member versions into account.
-The procedure to develop diversified software units for RB and NVS is formulated in an N-version programming (NVP) design paradigm [16], as shown in Figure 7.
+It must be noted that the individual versions of NVS usually contain error detection and exception handling (similar to an acceptance test), and that the NVP decision algorithm takes the known failures of member versions into account.